journomarv/alutacontinua-repo/README.md

 Our vision is to become and essential and critical resource for communities, NGO’s and governments to effectively deal with areas that are plagued with conflict.

+the problem we trying to address

+Currently there is no Big Data that is available to the public on what types of conflict is found in South Africa, which can give an early warning, real-time awareness and the ability to give real- time feedback.

+Giving people core skills like the ability to resolve conflict productively

+Understanding the root causes of the conflicts found in South Africa and globally.